Presidential choices in Wisconsin hold steady in new Marquette Law School Poll results, with Harris at 52% and Trump at 48%

 Favorability to presidential and vice-presidential candidates

-Harris is seen favorably by 47% and unfavorably by 50% of registered voters, with 3% saying they don’t know enough about her to have an opinion.
-In the prior poll, Harris was seen favorably by 47% and unfavorably by 51%, with 2% who didn’t have an opinion.
-The favorability trend for Harris since July is shown in Table 5.
-Favorability to Harris was not asked earlier in the year.
+Harris is seen favorably by 47% and unfavorably by 52% of registered voters.
+In the prior poll, Harris was seen favorably by 47% and unfavorably by 50%.
+The favorability trend for Harris since July is shown in Table 10.
+Her net favorable ratings improved from the first (July) survey, as shown in Table 10.
+Favorability to Harris was not asked earlier in the year, before she became a presidential candidate.

 Among registered voters